 Jonathan Bowden - Post-Angry-Young-Men artist, writer, and speaker.
-One of the first individuals to undercover the far-right and it’s esoteric roots.
+One of the first individuals to undercover the far-right and its esoteric roots.

-Josef Staliin - Dictator of communism land.
+Josef Stalin - Dictator of communist land.

 Juxtaposition - Post-neofolk and Unpop will juxtapose images together to create new meanings and philosophies.
-The trend is getting two polar opposites, and further establishing research on the esoteric nature of “fast food fascism.”
+The trend is getting two opposites, and further establishing research on the esoteric nature of “fast food fascism.”
 There is also a famous magazine called Juxtapoz, which in the 1990s was very influential.

-Kaboom Cereal - A kid’s cereal with a cool looking clown on it with colorful edible pieces.
+Kaboom Cereal - A kid’s cereal with a cool-looking clown on it with colorful edible pieces.

 Katherine Dunn - Edgy writer known for her toughness and other things about being queer.

 Keith Haring - A gay artist known for his Sesame Street dogs and people.
-He tried to lure kids in his car and was a self-hating white person.
+He tried to lure kids into his car and was a self-hating white person.
 He died of AIDs at the age of 31.